tiwong/tiwong.github.io/maths.md

   The first half of the course develops mathematical thinking in the sense of logic and proof; the second half of the course approaches social justice through matehmatical tools, considering how numbers can be used and misused.
 Text: <em>Rethinking Mathematics: Teaching Social Justice by the Numbers</em>, Eric Gutstein and Bob Peterson Eds., 2013

-### Past teaching:
+Complete list of courses:

+- Xiamen University Malaysia
+	- Summer 2018: Calculus I
 - IISER Pune
-	- Fall 2019: Stochastic Processes
+	- Fall 2018: Stochastic Processes
 	- Summer 2017: Summer Student Programme project mentor

 - Williams College